-Saint Irenaeus’ Witness to Tradition « Catholic Insight
+Saint Irenaeus: Witness to Truth and Tradition « Catholic Insight

 Tradition has it that the holy bishop was martyred in a local persecution of Catholics in the year 202, under the reign of Septimius Severus, his relics placed in the church of Saint Joseph in Lyons, soon renamed after him as devotion to him grew.

-Alas, the tomb of the saint was pillaged and destroyed by the Huguenots (French Calvinists) in 1562, evicting that mysterious prophecy of Saint Paul that ‘heresies we will always have with us’, just as true now as it was 500 or 2000 years ago.
+Alas, the tomb of the saint was pillaged and destroyed by the Huguenots (French Calvinists) in 1562, evincing that mysterious prophecy of Saint Paul that ‘heresies we will always have with us’, just as true now as it was 500 or 2000 years ago.
 What is old is what is new again.

 With Saint Irenaeus, we may find the truth in Tradition, in that constant and firm Tradition going back to the Apostles, found in the Catechism, encyclicals, and all the definitive teaching of the Magisterium, which helps us not only to understand Scripture and the very mind and will of Christ, but to attain the true path of salvation, found only in Christ and the Church He founded.

-Pope Francis declared Irenaeus the 37th Doctor of the Church last January 21, 2022.
+Pope Francis declared Irenaeus the most recent – 37th – Doctor of the Church on January 21, 2022.

 We may trust that grace and truth will abound all the more, and will triumph in the end, for those with eyes to see and ears to hear, and simple, child-like hearts open to the grace of God.